hmmhmmhm/ground.codes/README.md

 ## How Ground Codes Works

 Ground Codes uses a custom GIS algorithm called "Grok Spiral" that determines coordinates by moving in a clockwise spiral from a central point.
 This implementation leverages the "Gauss Circle Problem" formula to achieve O(sqrt N) efficiency in coordinate generation.
 The spiral pattern maintains a circular shape regardless of distance from the center point, resulting in excellent coordinate indexing efficiency.

-### Packages

-- [`@repo/geoint`](./packages/geoint/README.md): a package for processing and providing curated geographical information about global regions with populations of 500 or more people
-- [`@repo/codebook`](./packages/codebook/README.md): a package for managing the word codebooks used in the coordinate encoding system

 ## License